first photo of white beautiful fence

 While cedar is an excellent fencing choice, it's essential to consider other options as well.
 Vinyl fencing is popular for its low maintenance and long lifespan but lacks the natural beauty of wood.
 Wrought iron is durable and secure but can be more costly and less private.
 Composite fencing combines the look of wood with the durability of plastic but may not have the same aesthetic appeal as genuine cedar.

-Wrought Iron Very High Extremely strong and long-lasting with proper care.
-Need to touch up nicks and scratches to prevent rust.
-Classic, ornate appearance.
+Wrought Iron $60-$110 Extremely strong with proper care Touch up scratches to prevent rust

 Tips to Maximize Your Cedar Fence's Lifespan